siris11/stock-sentiment-analysis-/README.md

-This is a datset from kaggle.
-Got an accuracy around 86% with just a baseline randomclassifier model.
+This dataset from Kaggle yielded an accuracy of approximately 86% using a basic random classifier model.
-Can achieve better accuracy with tuning the model.
+With model tuning, even better accuracy can be achieved."